Staff Directory

 During Jacmel’s spare time she enjoys traveling to new places, spending time with family/friends and brunching.
 Fun facts: She hopes to have traveled to at least 30 countries before the age of 50.
 Jacmel’s dream is to own an abandoned church or courthouse and convert it into a beautiful wedding venue where she can fulfill her lifelong dream of being a Wedding Planner (when she wins the lottery of course).

-Ms. Freeman, a 24-year nonprofit sector professional, joined Columbia University's School of Professional Studies in 2009.
-She serves as Assistant Dean of Graduate Programs, focusing on portfolio planning and evaluation, academic governance, and strategic initiatives such as annual program reviews and program development.
-Before Columbia, Ms. Freeman worked in arts administration, higher education, and HIV prevention and research at institutions such as the Pennsylvania Academic of Fine Arts, the University of Pennsylvania, and Prevention Point Philadelphia.
+• Ms. Freeman, a 25-year nonprofit sector professional, joined Columbia University’s School of Professional Studies in 2009.
+She serves as Assistant Dean of Graduate Programs, advancing the School’s mission through strategic portfolio planning and evaluation, academic governance, and cross-functional initiatives supporting program review, development, and long-term academic excellence.
+Before Columbia, Ms. Freeman worked in arts administration, higher education, and HIV prevention and research at institutions such as the Pennsylvania Academy of the Fine Arts, the University of Pennsylvania, and Prevention Point Philadelphia.

-A native of eastern Long Island, Erin earned a Bachelor of Science in Applied Mathematics and Statistics and a Master of Arts in Higher Education Administration from Stony Brook University.
-She is a proud mentor through Stony Brook's Mentor Connect Program, helping students and alumni navigate their professional journeys.Outside of work, Erin enjoys reading, participating in a book club, spending time with her cat, Mango, and watching NHL games.
+A native of eastern Long Island, Erin holds a Master of Arts in Higher Education Administration and a Bachelor of Science in Applied Mathematics and Statistics from Stony Brook University (SBU).
+She is a proud mentor through SBU's Mentor Connect Program, supporting current students and alumni in their academic and professional development.

 Focusing on developing best in class, academically rigorous face-to-face, hybrid, and online learning programs, he models and supports an entrepreneurial mindset throughout the organization, assisting colleagues to produce and deliver market-driven cross-disciplinary programming.
 Dr. Nelson also leads the effort to build a constant culture of assessment at the school, ensuring that all SPS programs attain academic excellence.
 Additional responsibilities include chairing the Academic Excellence Committee, developing academic policy, coordinating Middle States Accreditation reporting, establishing an outcomes-oriented educational research agenda, as well as overseeing institutional, state, and national regulatory matters.